Born-Infeld Electrogravity and Dyonic Black Holes: Equivalence principle

 \section{Equivalence principle}

 Equations (\ref{eq em 0}) and (\ref{eq grav 0}) seem to imply that the equivalence principle is violated by the action (\ref{eq accion}).
 This impression is caused by the presence of the Ricci tensor \(R_{\mu\nu}\) in Eq.~(\ref{eq em 0}) which governs the dynamics of the electromagnetic field.
-In fact, the Ricci tensor plays a role in the volume \(\sqrt{-\mathcal{G}}\) and the tensor \(\breve{F}^{\mu\nu} = \bar{\mathcal{G}}^{\mu\lambda} \bar{\mathcal{G}}^{\nu\rho} F_{\lambda\rho}\).
+In fact, the Ricci tensor contributes to both the volume \(\sqrt{-\mathcal{G}}\) and the tensor \(\breve{F}^{\mu\nu} = \bar{\mathcal{G}}^{\mu\lambda} \bar{\mathcal{G}}^{\nu\rho} F_{\lambda\rho}\).
 In addition, the source in the r.h.s of Eq.~(\ref{eq grav 0}) is also contaminated by the Ricci tensor.
 However, as shown in Ref. \cite{afonso et al}, the dynamical equations can be combined in such a way that both undesired contributions of the Ricci tensor disappear.
 We will use the rest of this subsection to demonstrate this property.

 Let us begin with Eq.~(\ref{eq grav 1}), which is the result of varying the Lagrangian (\ref{eq accion}) with respect to the metric \(g_{\mu\nu}\).
 This dynamical equation can be regarded as the relation between the operations of raising indices with $\bar{\mathcal{G}}^{\mu\nu}$ or $g^{\mu\nu}$.
-Although the term $^{\ast}F\ ^{\ast}F$ on the l.h.s of Eq.~(\ref{eq grav 1}) is annoying, its presence can be easily handled with the help of Eqs.~(\ref{relacion_P}) and (\ref{tripleF}), depending on whether $^{\ast}F\ ^{\ast}F$ acts on $F$ or $^{\ast}F$.
+Although the term $^{\ast}F\ ^{\ast}F$ on the l.h.s of Eq.~(\ref{eq grav 1}) is cumbersome, its presence can be easily handled with the help of Eqs.~(\ref{relacion_P}) and (\ref{tripleF}), depending on whether $^{\ast}F\ ^{\ast}F$ acts on $F$ or $^{\ast}F$.
 For instance, by contracting Eq.~(\ref{eq grav 1}) with $F_{\nu\rho}$ and using Eq.~(\ref{relacion_P}) one obtains

 which expresses the relationship that dynamics establishes between electrodynamic variables generated by the ``metric'' $\mathcal G$ and those associated with the metric $g$.
 To further explore this relationship, we raise the index $\rho$ in Eq.~(\ref{eq grav 2}) by contracting again with Eq.~(\ref{eq grav 1}); thus it results that